Architecture

 A high-level overview of the different devices across the rover

 This code handles the nitty-gritty details of basic tasks.
-For example, what could be described as "drive forward" is implemented as a signal on specific pins to drive specific motors.
+For example, what could be described as "drive forward" is implemented as a signal on specific pins to drive motors.
 Once the firmware handles these details, they are never implemented again, and the higher-level API is used instead.

 Coordinate all the firmware